cyanpotion/SDL_GameControllerDB_Util/README.md

 ## gabomdq/SDL_GameControllerDB or p-groarke/SDL_GameControllerDB2?
 I will stay on gabomdq/SDL_GameControllerDB for a while.

-If there be soem strong reasons for moving to p-groarke/SDL_GameControllerDB2 then I will do.
+If there be some strong reasons for moving to p-groarke/SDL_GameControllerDB2 then I will do.

-Otherwise let me just stay for a while.
+Otherwise, let me just stay for a while.

 Right now I will just raise a medium version(1.1.\* to 1.2.\*) to memorise the interesting fight happened(happening) and do nothing else.